 Bouygues Construction's organisational structure builds in strict selection, commitment, validation and control procedures, at the most appropriate level within the business; the bigger the project, the more centralised the process.

-For all major projects, the commercial commitment validation procedure requires the preparation of a Risk Executive Summary or Project Executive Summary at the outset, to identify and quantify the main risks.
+For all major projects, the commercial commitment validation procedure requires the preparation of a Project Executive Summary at the outset, to identify and quantify the main risks.
 Internal audits are regularly conducted on major projects to obtain assurance of adequate control over emerging risks.